wacncontent/CustomizeTool/addCommentOutput/articles/cdn/cdn-serve-content-from-cdn-in-your-web-application.md

 -	Automatically replicate the file structure of your Visual Studio project
 -	Automatically create blob containers as needed
--	Reuse the same Azure storage account and CDN endpoint for multiple Web applications, each in a separate blob container
+-	Reuse the same Azure storage account and CDN endpoint for multiple <!-- deleted by customization web sites --><!-- keep by customization: begin --> Web Sites <!-- keep by customization: end -->, each in a separate blob container
 -	Easily update the Azure CDN with new content.
 For more information on updating content, see [Configure the CDN cache to reflect the desired content update](#update).

-For the `-StorageContainer` parameter, it makes sense to use the name of your Web application, or the Visual Studio project name.
-Whereas I used the generic "cdn" as the container name previously, using the name of your Web application allows related content to be organized into the same easily identifiable container.
+For the `-StorageContainer` parameter, it makes sense to use the name of your <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end -->, or the Visual Studio project name.
+Whereas I used the generic "cdn" as the container name previously, using the name of your <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end --> allows related content to be organized into the same easily identifiable container.

 Once the content has finished uploading, you can link to anything in your *\Content* and *\Scripts* folder in your HTML code, such as in your .cshtml files, using `http://<yourCDNName>.vo.msecnd.net/<containerName>`.
 Here is an example of something I can use in a Razor view: